Crockpot Cream Cheese Chicken Chili

-Cream Cheese: Use a full fat cream cheese block.
-Do not use whipped, spreadable, or light cream cheese.
+- Cream Cheese: Use a full fat block.
+Do not use whipped, spreadable, or light.

-Use full fat cream cheese and half and half.
+- Use full fat dairy.
 The fat content in these dairy products prevents them from getting gritty or clumping in the chili.

-Whisk in the cream cheese.
-The cream cheese might seem a little lumpy at first but as you whisk and add the half and half, it will all melt together.
+- Whisk in the cream cheese.
+It might seem a little lumpy at first but as you whisk and add the half and half, it will all melt together.

 Calories: 534kcal | Carbohydrates: 40g | Protein: 30g | Fat: 29g | Saturated Fat: 13g | Polyunsaturated Fat: 3g | Monounsaturated Fat: 9g | Trans Fat: 1g | Cholesterol: 132mg | Sodium: 1200mg | Fiber: 7g | Sugar: 10g